Crulllo/Teaching-HEIGVD-RES-2019-Labo-Orchestra/README.md

 |Question | How can we use the `https://www.npmjs.com/` web site?  |
 | | We can share and consume open source JavaScript in the npm registry  |
 |Question | In JavaScript, how can we **generate a UUID** compliant with RFC4122? |
 | | 1.
-Generate 16 random bytes (=128 bits)
+Generate 16 random bytes (=128 bits) <br />
-2. Adjust certain bits according to RFC 4122 section 4.4 as follows:
+2. Adjust certain bits according to RFC 4122 section 4.4 as follows: <br />
-a. set the four most significant bits of the 7th byte to 0100'B, so the high nibble is "4"
+a. set the four most significant bits of the 7th byte to 0100'B, so the high nibble is "4" <br />
-b. set the two most significant bits of the 9th byte to 10'B, so the high nibble will be one of "8", "9", "A", or "B" (see Note 1).
+b. set the two most significant bits of the 9th byte to 10'B, so the high nibble will be one of "8", "9", "A", or "B". <br />
-3. Encode the adjusted bytes as 32 hexadecimal digits
+3. Encode the adjusted bytes as 32 hexadecimal digits <br />
-4. Add four hyphen "-" characters to obtain blocks of 8, 4, 4, 4 and 12 hex digits
+4. Add four hyphen "-" characters to obtain blocks of 8, 4, 4, 4 and 12 hex digits <br />
 5. Output the resulting 36-character string "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX"  |
 |Question | In Node.js, how can we execute a function on a **periodic** basis? |
 | | setInterval()  |